afonsoalmeida4/studymentorai/replit.md

 # AI Study Mentor

 ## Overview
 AI Study Mentor is a Notion-style knowledge organization platform designed to help users structure, process, and study academic materials with integrated AI support.
 It enables the creation of hierarchical knowledge structures (Subjects → Topics → Content Items), supports uploads of various document types (PDF, Word, PowerPoint), and allows for the addition of external links.
-Key features include personalized AI summaries with multiple learning styles, a dual-mode AI assistant for academic and existential support, Anki-style flashcards with SM-2 spaced repetition, gamification with XP and levels, and a tiered subscription model (Free, Pro, Premium).
+Key features include personalized AI summaries with multiple learning styles, a dual-mode AI assistant for academic and existential support, Anki-style flashcards with SM-2 spaced repetition, gamification with XP and levels, and a tiered subscription model (Free, Pro at 6.19€/month or 59.99€/year, Premium at 12.29€/month or 119.99€/year with ~19% yearly savings).
 The platform aims to provide a calm and clean interface inspired by Notion, Linear, and Grammarly, combining hierarchical organization with generative AI.

 ## User Preferences
 - Communication: Simple, everyday language (Portuguese)